 As part of our ongoing efforts to keep you informed and up-to-date on the latest technologies the communications industry has to offer, our team of experts are giving you their first-hand experiences with exciting new products.

 Sound Quality: 8/10

-With in ear earbuds and active noise cancelling (ANC) on if desired The Voyager 6200 does a great job at blocking out the background world around you.
+With in-ear earbuds and active noise canceling (ANC) on if desired The Voyager 6200 does a great job at blocking out the background world around you.
 When you actually put on some music the sound quality is rich and rewarding however it doesn’t deliver top end performance that the Voyager 8200 does.
 For calls the performance was as good as you can expect and didn’t but a foot wrong.